Though the day itself isn't until November, many are already wondering what Black Friday 2020 will look like this year.

 Retailers might also encourage click and collect instead of in-store browsing and shopping.
 This might be include incentives like discounts or bundles.

-In the same vein, delivery might be encouraged to limit people from going in-store.
+In the same vein, contract-free delivery might be encouraged to limit people from going in-store.
 We expect retailers will offer codes for free delivery for orders above a certain value.

 3. Slower delivery times